 What is fermentation?

 Fermentation is the process of breaking down organic substances—such as vegetables, fruits, grains, fish, meat, and dairy products—by introducing yeast or beneficial bacteria.

 There are three basic types of fermentation:

-- Lactic acid fermentation: Relying on yeasts and bacteria to convert starches and sugars into lactic acid, this type of fermentation is used to make fermented foods such as sauerkraut, kombucha, kimchi, and bread.
+- Lactic acid fermentation1: Relying on yeasts and bacteria to convert starches and sugars into lactic acid, this type of fermentation is used to make fermented foods such as sauerkraut, kombucha, kimchi, and bread.
 Fermented foods produced using lactic acid fermentation contain live microorganisms.

 Depending on the method used, the process of fermentation encourages the growth and proliferation of bacteria, called probiotics.
 Probiotics are the "good" bacteria that help your body digest food and promote a healthy gut microbiome.
 Many of the health benefits attributed to fermented foods are due in large part to their probiotic content.

 To be sure you are buying fermented foods that contain probiotics, look for the phrase "naturally fermented" on the package label.

 Research supports that probiotic-rich fermented foods offer a range of health benefits4 by enhancing the gut microbiome.
 Eating a diet rich in fiber, plants, and fermented foods helps ensure that your gut microbiota—the microorganisms living within your digestive tract—are diverse and thriving.
 We now understand that the phrase, “you are what you eat” is more accurately, “you are what you digest and absorb.”
 Optimizing the balance of bacteria in the gut through regular consumption of fermented foods is vital to get the nutrients from your food into your cells.
 It comes as no surprise then that fermented foods have been shown to contain powerful antioxidant, anti-hypertensive, and anti-diabetic properties.
 Here is more information outlining the science-backed benefits of eating fermented foods: